 Examples showing how various North-American-made Rigo Cheneau braces are not the same.

-Let’s face it, no child wants to wear a brace and no brace is ‘easy’ to wear.
-However, what’s important to know is that bracing has now improved beyond the limitations of compressive bracing–essentially a hard plastic shell that squeezes a child’s torso.
+Let’s face it, no child wants to wear a brace and no brace is ‘easy’ to wear, although once accustomed to it, many of our patients tell us they feel better in their brace!
+What’s important to know is that bracing has now improved beyond the limitations of compressive bracing–essentially a hard plastic shell that squeezes a child’s torso.
 Moreover, many of these braces are still manufactured to fasten in back.
-This alone can make it frustrating and difficult when it’s time for a child to put their brace on and take it off.
+This alone makes it frustrating and difficult for a child to put their brace on and take it off.
+This takes away from their independence which is frustrating and counter-intuitive for what we want for our children.

 Boston Brace, Cheneau Gensingen Brace